23 Best Lightweight CSS Frameworks for Responsive Websites [2025]

 Nimritee

-15 Min Read
+Read time12 Min Read

 New to CSS Selectors?
-Check out this the CSS Selector cheat sheet to boost your web designing career.
+Check out the CSS Selector cheat sheet to boost your web designing career.

-Following is a list of a few responsive and lightweight CSS frameworks that can be used to create excellent user interfaces and improve the overall user experience.
+Below is a list of a few lightweight CSS frameworks that help create excellent user interfaces while enhancing overall user experience.

-Let’s begin with the lightweight CSS frameworks!
+Let’s explore the top lightweight CSS frameworks!

 Bulma is a free, open-source framework based on Flexbox that comes up with ready-to-use front-end components and can easily be integrated to create beautiful and responsive web pages.
 It is one of the top lightweight CSS frameworks with the simplest grid system implementation, where adding and removing the columns can be done seamlessly.